 Author Bio: Leanne Brooks is an avid blogger who loves to write about creative writing skills.
 She is currently works with LivePaperHelp which offers online help for coursework, research, thesis, dissertation.

 Editor Bio: Sandip Roy is psychology writer, happiness researcher, and medical doctor.
 Founder of Happiness India Project, and chief editor of its blog.
-He writes popular-science articles on positive psychology and related topics.

 √ A Courteous Call: If you enjoyed this, please share it on Facebook or Twitter or LinkedIn.